ibelkhan/csc212-proj2-goodteam/README.md

 are able to be sorted by date, time, department, speaker information, food availability, and location, as mentioned above.

 Seminar info is user-submitted, and this portal can be accessed through the intuitive "Add a seminar" button, located centrally in the page, as well as the "Add Seminar" button in the index at the top right-hand corner of the page.
+Seminars are automatically deleted the day after they have occured.

 A key feature of the homepage is that a simple click on an event will pop up a window with its geographical location on the University of Rochester campus.
 This window also contains the aforementioned details of the event.
 Furthermore,